2023-2024 Pupil Premium Funding

-In the 2018 to 2019 financial year, schools have received the following funding for each pupil registered as eligible for free school meals (FSM) at any point in the last 6 years:
+In the 2022 to 2023 financial year, schools received the following funding for each pupil registered as eligible for free school meals (FSM) at any point in the last 6 years:

 - a special guardianship order